For ten years, GoldenHeart: How to Love Humanity was a benched book. I didn’t do much to publish it, though writing it had saved my life.

 GoldenHeart: How to Love Humanity was named one of the Top 100 Spirituality books of all time by BookAuthority!
 I was shocked and then I cried.
 GoldenHeart was part of a long journey — and a very spiritual one — that took me from utter despair to one of my greatest joys and passions.

 When I wrote GoldenHeart, it was after a frank conversation with God.
-I had a devastating fall apart in my life.
+I had a devastating life situation.
 Everything I had trusted and believed dissolved before my eyes.
 Faith and family have always resided at my core.
 It was like someone pressed a destruct button and everything I prized deserted me.

 That’s a good moment to speak with the One upstairs.
 I asked, “What do you want me to do?”
 Because I could barely pray and didn’t want to live.
 People worry about saying things like this.
 I was not going to harm myself, but I didn’t have the will to participate in the drama anymore.
 The exits away from the scenario would all hurt deeply and involve a lot of work.